-This is Jeff Rose, Good Financial Cents and soldieroffinance.com with another awesome interview with another awesome guest.
-My guest today is Phil Tirone who is what I would call a credit score expert, credit score “ninja”.
-I’m a financial planner, and I help a lot of people with investing and financial planning, but when it comes to credit scores I am basically, for lack of a better term, ignorant.
+This is Jeff Rose, Good Financial Cents, and soldieroffinance.com with another awesome interview with another awesome guest.
+My guest today is Phil Tirone, who is what I would call a credit score expert or “ninja.”
+I’m a financial planner, and I help a lot of people with investing and financial planning, but when it comes to credit scores, I am basically, for lack of a better term, ignorant.

 I actually had a blog post that I wrote about my experience trying to find my true credit score, and I was amazed at all the dead ends I ran into.
 Luckily, Phil here was able to shed some light on that situation and help me along.

-I want to introduce Phil today as being that credit score expert and for any of you that are in the same situation I’m in trying to understand your credit, hopefully we can learn a lot by Phil’s expertise today.
+I want to introduce Phil today as that credit score expert, and for any of you that are in the same situation, I’m trying to understand your credit, hopefully we can learn a lot from Phil’s expertise today.

 JEFF: Phil, how are you doing today?

 PHIL: Great!
 I’m doing great, Jeff.
 Thanks for having me.

 JEFF: Okay, I first want to just kick it off, and for those that really don’t know you, first introduce yourself, how you stumbled upon your own credit score or credit past, and what that has got you today.

 Discovery: My Credit Score Sucks

 PHIL: Yeah, well, it all started in the late 90s.
 I walked into a bank one day and was depositing a check.
 The teller said to me, “Mr. Tirone, you’re overdrawn in your checking account.”

 It’s embarrassing to hear, okay, and gee, I just didn’t really know where to go with it.
 She said, “But you know, Mr. Tirone, you can apply for overdraft protection, a $100 overdraft protection line.
 We approve everybody.”